 Will there be any commercial or retail space at Reed’s Crossing?

 The proposed Town Center will feature retail shops, restaurants, and office space as well as plazas to gather and socialize.
-The Town Center is currently being designed and once plans are approved, we will release information via our newsletter so be sure to sign up on our website to receive email updates.
+The Town Center is currently being designed and once plans are approved, we will release information via our email newsletter so be sure to sign up on our website to receive email updates.

 Where is the nearest shopping mall?

-Closer to Reed’s Crossing, The Streets at Tanasbourne is a smaller, outdoor mall consisting of a Macy’s, REI, smaller retail stores, and several restaurants.
-There is a Fred Meyer, Target, Home Depot, Lowe’s, and more within a very short driving distance from Reed’s Crossing.
+Closer to Reed’s Crossing, The Streets at Tanasbourne is a smaller, outdoor mall consisting of Macy’s, REI, smaller retail stores, and several restaurants.
+There is a Fred Meyer, Target, Home Depot, Lowe’s, and more within a short driving distance from Reed’s Crossing.
 Visit our website for an interactive map of nearby conveniences and services.